 If you also need to feature this kind of data in Results cards in Search, you will need to create a Custom Entity Type to store the data.

-Don’t sweat ECLs too much – they’re a minor feature in the grand scheme of Yext’s data modeling and they will eventually be moved to be native entities in the Knowledge Graph in a future Yext release.
-For now, if you remember just one thing, remember that you’ll need to enable ECLs in Account Features in order to sync your Menu data to our Menu publishers.
+Although ECLs are a relatively minor feature in the scheme of Yext’s data modeling, as they primarily used to create structured lists to display on publisher sites — it’s important to remember that you’ll need to enable ECLs in Account Features in order to sync that data to publishers.